rh0910/410Project/README.md

 and "atmosphere", found [here](https://github.com/atsign-foundation/atmosphere) repositories.
 There repositories were mainly clones to be looked at how the @sign API was implemented and used in the creation of mobile applications.

-## maven
-This was not supposed to be here.